orel33/vpltoolkit/README.md

 ### To Do

-* update documentation in README.md (details on how to build an exercice: file hierarchy, tests, ...)
+* update documentation of toolkit.sh API in README.md
-* update hello example that should not work since version 2.0
-* add unit tests of tookit.sh
+* update unit tests of tookit.sh
 * add possibility to enrich env.sh with user-defined variables
-* add other DOWNLOAD methods for wget and scp, and the possibility to download several stuffs
+* add other DOWNLOAD methods for wget and scp

 ---
 aurelien.esnard@u-bordeaux.fr